 Set 2 – teachers’ responses aggregated across all the schools that have taken part in the Teaching and School Practices Survey Tool

-If you do the Teaching and School Practices survey every year or two years, you’ll also get a report showing what has changed over the period.
+If you do the Teaching and School Practices survey every year or two years, you’ll be able to see what has changed over the period.

 A useful community builder

 The Teaching and School Practices tool offers a Kāhui Ako the opportunity for all its member schools to do something together that is reasonably quick and lets the schools and teachers see themselves on the same page soon after they’ve done the survey.

 It provides a shared picture for discussion in different Kāhui Ako forums, alongside other information.
 It gives Kāhui Ako leaders and across-school teachers very useful insights and focus for their work.

 In these early days of Kāhui Ako, different Kāhui Ako are at different places in terms of their comfort in sharing individual school data with each other.
 We think it will be valuable for individual schools to share their Teaching and School Practices reports with the Kāhui Ako leader or across-school teacher.
 Individual school reports give a fuller picture of strengths and needs, and where the Kāhui Ako resources are best placed.
 The decision to share individual school data remains with the school principal.

 Kāhui Ako leaders can send the link to this site: www.tspsurveys.org.nz to fellow principals to recommend the Teaching and School Practices tool, and seek agreement from member schools.
 We would suggest also working out a time-frame for when the survey would be done (see Getting Started for pointers).

 Email us at email@example.com to let us know your Kāhui Ako has agreed to take part.

 When principals register their school, they also need to indicate their desire for their school data to be included in their Kāhui Ako aggregated data.